pnp/sp-dev-fx-webparts/CONTRIBUTING.md

 * Always fork the repository to your own account before making your modifications
 * Do not combine multiple changes to one pull request.
 For example, submit any samples and documentation updates using separate PRs
-* If your pull request shows merge conflicts, make sure to update your local master to be a mirror of what's in the main repo before making your modifications
+* If your pull request shows merge conflicts, make sure to update your local main to be a mirror of what's in the main repo before making your modifications
 * If you are submitting multiple samples, please create a specific PR for each of them
 * If you are submitting typo or documentation fix, you can combine modifications to single PR where suitable